watsonfellowship/watson-51/_fellows/jack-rider-mcgovern.md

 ---

-I have been traveling five different countries to examine community and government efforts to promote and preserve marginalized or formerly marginalized languages.
+I traveled to five different countries to examine community and government efforts to promote and preserve marginalized or formerly marginalized languages.